 These are the 10 Best Bars & Pubs in Dingle.

-Set on the stunning Dingle Peninsula is the sleepy seaside town of Dingle in County Kerry.
+Set on the stunning Dingle Peninsula is the sleepy seaside town of Dingle in County Kerry, one of the towns that have the best pubs in Ireland.
 Jutting out into the Atlantic Ocean, this quaint fishing village is as popular with locals as it is with tourists, who flood in each Spring season right up until the end of the year.

 With a population of just over 2,000 residents and everything within a five-minute walk about town, it may seem a little excessive that there are a whopping 35 pubs to choose from, but it makes the town unique.